VForged/elysium-docs/docs/node-operator/dev-node.md

 ## Installation with Docker

 Elysium node can be spun up quickly using Docker.
 For more information on installing Docker, please visit this page.
-At the time of writing, the Docker version used was 19.03.6.
-When connecting to Elysium, it will take a few days to completely sync the embedded chain.
+At the time of writing, the Docker version used was 24.0.1.
+When connecting to Elysium, it will take a few hours to completely sync the chain data.
 Make sure that your system meets the requirements.

 Create a local directory to store the chain data: